 Who can apply for Self-employment Visa as a director of an Italian company?

-This entry-Visa is regulated by art.
-26 of the TUI, within the yearly quotas established by the Government in the Flussi Decree and related to the entry of third-country nationals for self-employment, who are directors or shareholders of companies in Italy.
+This entry-Visa is regulated by the Testo Unico Immigrazione, within the yearly quotas established by the Government in the Flussi Decree and related to the entry of third-country nationals for self-employment, who are directors or shareholders of companies in Italy.

 As for the above-mentioned law provision, it states that the entry for self-employment is allowed to the third-country nationals who intends to practice in Italy an industrial, professional, craft or commercial activity, or to set up companies of capital or people or to become directors or shareholders of a company, by submitting the mandatory documentation provided by the law to assess the possession of the requirements for carrying out the activity.